ExtremeElectronics/RC2040/README.md

 *mZ/s milli Zorks/second = time to transfer 1/1000th of Zork1 (96K) in one second.

 #### Note ####
-FFS is only available on Realease 1 (pi pico)
-This is due to compatibility problems with SDK2 and CPM tools.
+FFS does not work on R2 release (R1 and R2.01 OK)

 ## Progress